booyasatoshi/quantum-annealer/README.md

 ## Overview

-This repository contains Python scripts for benchmarking and training a simple chatbot model using a simulated quantum annealing approach.
+This repository contains experimental Python scripts for benchmarking and training a simple chatbot model using a simulated quantum annealing approach.
 The goal of this project is to use quantum-inspired optimization to effectively tune the hyperparameters of the chatbot model and evaluate its performance across different computing devices (CPU and GPU).
+Ths goal is to research the effectiveness of optimization paths to coherence and determine if and how CPU inference can be optimized to produce acceptable results on non-GPU devices.

 ### Files in This Repository
 - `benchmark.py`: Main entry point for benchmarking the training of the chatbot model.
 It stages and benchmarks the quantum annealing process to measure the training effectiveness on different devices.